magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41628-restricted-admin-user-gets-access-to-new-resources.md

 ## Issue

-Restricted admin users get access to the new resources when new modules are added.
+Restricted admin users can get access to the new resources when new modules are added.

 <ins>Steps to reproduce</ins>: